 The entire site was rebuilt around 1988-1990 (according to HCAD) as a bar and restaurant, but I can't find the original tenant at this time.

 In 1992, Bird of Paradise Bar & Grill opened in the spot, featuring a menu featuring Caribbean, Southwest, and Mexican food.
 The Houston Chronicle shared two recipes from the restaurant, their Margarita Cheesecake and Avocado Tequila Dip.
 A few years later, Bird of Paradise closed, and in 1994, the site served as a few short-lived bars, including "The Hut" and "Jumping Jimies" (sic), though for both I can only find a classified ad mention each.

-Sometime in 1996 or a few years prior it became Texadelphia, part of an Austin-based restaurant serving a Texas take on cheesesteak (it was part of a larger chain out of Austin).
+In 1995, it became Texadelphia, part of an Austin-based restaurant serving a Texas take on cheesesteak (it was part of a larger chain out of Austin).
 It was the first and last Houston-area location (though not the only one, as it spawned several stores in the Houston area before they all closed).